RobertWinslow/glyph-generator/README.md

 ### Fonts used

 #### V1 fonts referenced
 The generated svg files for the V1 version depend on the following typefaces to render as intended.
-These fonts are not included in this repo.
+The latter 2 fonts are not included in this repo.
 - [Quivira 4.1](http://www.quivira-font.com/), kindly released by Alexander Lange into the public domain
 - [Ma Shen Zheng](https://fonts.google.com/specimen/Ma+Shan+Zheng#glyphs), used under the [Open Font License](https://scripts.sil.org/cms/scripts/page.php?site_id=nrsi&id=OFL)
 - Computer Modern by Donald Knuth, used under the [Open Font License](https://scripts.sil.org/cms/scripts/page.php?site_id=nrsi&id=OFL)